-Right then and there, I found my way to the trailhead.
+Right then and there, I found my ride to the trailhead.

 Before that, I didn’t know how I was going to get there, but I knew I would find a way.

-After a few hours hiking on the trail, I met five local Hawaiians (from the Island of Oahu) along the trail who I instantly became friends with.
+After a few hours of hiking on the trail, I met five local Hawaiians (from the Island of Oahu) who I instantly became friends with.

 After building rapport, they invited me to stay with them on the beach.

-Coincidentally our flights both leave on Sunday (I hiked in on Friday), therefore they offered me a ride to the airport if I stayed an extra night and leave with them on Sunday.
+Coincidentally our flights both leave on Sunday (I hiked in on Friday), therefore they offered me a ride to the airport if I stayed an extra night and leave with them.

-I gladly accepted their offer and made hiked together to the beach.
+I gladly accepted their offer and hiked together to the beach.

-The trip was an amazing adventure and I couldn’t have planned for it.
+The trip was an amazing adventure.
+It went better than I could have ever planned for it.

-It was a great birthday present for myself that I’ll never forget.
+My birthday present for myself was memorable, which I’ll never forget.